§ 10201 Definitions.

 For purposes of this chapter, unless the context otherwise requires:

-(1) "Agency" means any regulatory, administrative, advisory, executive, or legislative body of this State, including, but not limited to, a board, bureau, commission, department, division, committee, council, association, authority, or any other entity established by an act of the General Assembly of this State which:
+(1) "Agency" means any regulatory, administrative, advisory, executive, or legislative body of this State, including a board, bureau, commission, department, division, committee, council, association, authority, or any other entity established by an act of the General Assembly of this State that meets any of the following:

 (3) "Performance evaluation" means an assessment of how well an agency has performed and is performing its functions, and how well the agency has served and is serving the public need.